Understanding SEO vs PPC: Which One Should You Choose?

 Another important aspect of SEO is to build a powerful link profile.
 The idea is to earn high-quality backlinks in a natural manner.
 This tells search engines that your website is an authority on a particular subject.
 Again, resorting to malpractices such as spamming and buying links can get your website penalized.

 Apart from this, you should also ensure that all your web pages are indexed properly.
-This ensures that your pages are visible to search engine bots.
+This ensures that not only your landing page but your whole website is visible to search engine bots.
 Work on your meta tags and incorporate relevant keywords into them.
 This helps search engines understand what your web page is all about.

 Reaching the top of search results isn’t enough.
 You need to run regular on-page and off-page audits and analyze the results to sustain your position.
 You can use rank-tracking tools such as Pro Rank Tracker (PRT) for this purpose.